Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Verify that you are the project administrator.
 Select the associated billing account and create a budget for the appropriate project.
 - [ ] Verify that you are project administrator.
 Select the associated billing account and create a budget and a custom alert.

+The best option for setting a budget alert for the use of Compute Engine services on one of the Google Cloud Platform projects is:

+**[1] Verify that you are the project billing administrator.
+Select the associated billing account and create a budget and alert for the appropriate project.**

+This is the correct choice because:
+- You need to be the project billing administrator to manage budgets and alerts related to billing.
+- Once you have verified your role, you can select the associated billing account and create a budget and alert specifically for the appropriate project.

+The reasons why the other options are incorrect:

+**[2] Verify that you are the project billing administrator.
+Select the associated billing account and create a budget and a custom alert.**
+- This option is almost correct, but it includes the term "custom alert," which is unnecessary.
+The standard budget alert will suffice for monitoring the Compute Engine services' costs.

+**[3] Verify that you are the project administrator.
+Select the associated billing account and create a budget for the appropriate project.**
+- Being a project administrator does not necessarily grant permissions to manage billing settings.
+You need to be the project billing administrator to create budgets and alerts.

+**[4] Verify that you are the project administrator.
+Select the associated billing account and create a budget and a custom alert.**
+- Similar to option [3], being a project administrator is not sufficient for managing billing.
+Additionally, "custom alert" is unnecessary in this context.
+The correct role is the project billing administrator.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are migrating a production-critical on-premises application that requires 96 vCPUs to perform its task.
 You want to make sure the application runs in a similar environment on GCP.
 What should you do?